 - plays nicely with Java (you can literally call

-You can use it for Android, backend, CLI tools, or even write multiplatform code that pretends to work on iOS. (pretends.)
+You can use it for Android, backend, CLI tools, or even write multiplatform code that also runs on iOS.

 The very basics